 Prior to her election to the Board, Supervisor Alexander gained professional expertise in public accounting, auditing, municipal treasury, research, and training.
 Supervisor Alexander previously worked in the Fiscal Department of the Behavioral Health Division and has the distinction of being one of the few Milwaukee County employees to be elected to the County Board.

-Supervisor Alexander currently serves on the Intergovernmental Relations Committee, the Transportation & Public Works Committee, and the Parks, Energy, & Environment Committee.
+Supervisor Alexander currently serves on the Intergovernmental Relations Committee, the Transportation and Public Works Committee, and the Parks, Energy, and Environment Committee.
 She is also the Chairwoman of the Emergency Medical Services (EMS) Council and has been appointed to the Milwaukee Child Welfare Partnership Council by Gov. Scott Walker.
 In addition to her County Board commitments, Supervisor Alexander is nearing completion of a Master’s degree in Public Administration from Regent University.

 Deanna and her husband, Philip, own a home in the Nash Park neighborhood and are the proud parents of two daughters.
 Deanna enjoys reading, scrapbooking, and home renovation projects.